-Even though we can soon meet in larger groups, eat out indoors and hug friends and family, it's important to remain vigilant.
+Even though we can now meet in larger groups, eat out indoors and hug friends and family, it's important to remain vigilant.

-Face masks, hand sanitiser and exercising caution when meeting others are still the routine when socialising or visiting public spaces.
+Face masks, hand sanitiser and exercising caution, whilst are no longer mandatory, are still advised when socialising or visiting public spaces.

 Change causes tension within us.
 Sometimes we embrace it and sometimes it scares us.
 Fear can manifest itself in different ways - we might lash out verbally, or physically, or feel panicked.
 It’s the ‘fight or flight’ reflex kicking in.

 These feelings are normal.
 Try to see them objectively, acknowledge them and let them go.
 Stepping into a new environment is always challenging, but it will feel ‘normal’ again.